-The first interview with a breeder should be done without seeing the puppies so judgment doesn't get clouded by adorable, furry bundles.
-Ask to see sire and dam of the litter, if possible and assess their temperament.
+The first interview with a breeder should be done without seeing the puppies, so judgment doesn't get clouded by adorable, furry bundles.
+Ask to see the sire and dam of the litter, if possible, and assess their temperament.
 If either is overprotective or very fearful, head for the door.

-Ask about the contract and the guarantee and for names of previous puppy buyers as references.
-Ask if dogs from this breeder are active in dog sports even if you never intend to participate.
-Dogs that earn obedience, tracking, hunting, agility or conformation titles; work as therapy dogs, assistance dogs, or search and rescue dogs; or participate in sports such as agility, Frisbee or schutzhund are definitely trainable.
+Ask about the contract and guarantee and the names of previous puppy buyers as references.
+Ask if the dogs from this breeder are active in dog sports even if you never intend to participate.
+Dogs that learn obedience, tracking, hunting, agility, or conformation titles; work as therapy dogs, assistance dogs, or search and rescue dogs; or participate in sports such as agility, Frisbee, or Schutzhund are definitely trainable.
 The more complex the sport, the more there's a need for intelligence.

 Ask to see the pedigrees of sire and dam.
 If there are many champions or titled dogs in the pedigree, the puppies are most likely good physical examples of the breed.